How to Find a Pet Sitter (Learn to Find A Reliable and Trustworthy Sitter)

 • Let them know what to expect regarding key pickup and drop-off, payment, and anything else that may come up.
 Make sure to agree on hourly rates ahead of time.

-We have also put together sne resources on how to prep your home for a house sitter.
+We have also put together some resources on how to prep your home for a house sitter.
 This way they can provide the best service possible.

 We’ve equipped you with all the knowledge you need to find the perfect pet sitter.
 Now it’s your turn!
-Find a sitter who can take great care of your fur baby while you’re away.
+Find a sitter who can care for your fur baby while you’re away.

 Author: Britt